10 Best Festivals in July 2022 in Japan

 Bergmann, CC BY-SA 3.0, via Wikimedia Commons

-By far one of the most famous festivals in Japan is the Gion Festival that has been held by the Yasaka Shrine in Kyoto since the 9th century.
-Its inception was caused by an epidemic at that time, when people wanted to put the gods in a better mood.
-The festival’s pinnacle is a 3-km long parade of mikoshi floats, one of them bearing a local boy who was chosen to be the divine messenger that year, that proceed through an area east of the Kamo River on July 17th, but festivities are already held from July 14th so even if you are in Kyoto a bit too early you can still catch some of the festival’s traditional but lively atmosphere.
-The roads are closed for cars, and you can enjoy the many food stands and typical Japanese festival games.
+By far one of the most famous festivals in Japan is the Gion Festival which has been held by the Yasaka Shrine in Kyoto since the 9th century.
+Its inception was caused by an epidemic at that time when people wanted to put the gods in a better mood.
+The festival’s pinnacle is a 3-km long parade of mikoshi floats, one of them bearing a local boy who was chosen to be the divine messenger that year, that proceed through an area east of the Kamo River on July 17th, but festivities are already held from July 1st so even if you are in Kyoto a bit too early you can still catch some of the festival’s traditional but lively atmosphere.
+The roads are closed to cars, and you can enjoy the many food stands and typical Japanese festival games.

-When: between July 14-24, with a main event on July 17 between 9 am – 1 pm
+When: between July 1 (Sat.) – July 31 (Fri.)
+2023, with a main event on July 17 between 9 am – 1 pm

 Where: Oike, Kawaramachi, and Shijo streets in Kyoto